myrazma/2022_Masterthesis_UnifiedPELT/README.md

 For the experiments, analysis and further research, please visit the repository of my [Master's thesis](https://github.com/myrazma/2022_Masterthesis_Code)

 ## The task: Empathy and distress prediction
 The task is a supervised regression task to predict empathy and distress ratings from texts (Buechel et al., 2018).
 Participants were asked to read 5 news articles.
 After each article, they reported their empathy and distress level on a 14-item questionnaire and wrote a reaction essay.
 This essay is the input for our NLP model.
-The labels are the average questionnaire.
+The labels are the averaged items of the questionnaire.

 ## Our additions to this repository